PSLmodels/Business-Taxation/README.md

  - To run Business-Taxation, see the example code in `example.py`.

 ## Current status
 Business-Taxation is undergoing a major refactoring to improve it and make it PSL-compliant.
-Currently, the static analysis can be run, as well as the analysis using the investment and debt responses.

 ## Citing BRC
-BRC (Version 0.0.0)[Source code], https://github.com/PSLmodels/Business-Taxation
+BRC (Version 1.0.0)[Source code], https://github.com/PSLmodels/Business-Taxation